lakshaysh36-hue/iot-summerschool-2026/home-assignments/p3-parking-sensor/README.md

 **Mode:** Individual / Solo

 ---
+I HAVE USED GREEN LED INSTEAD OF YELLOW HERE AS I DIDNT HAVE IT AT THE TIME
 ## 1. Project Overview

 The Ultrasonic Parking Assistant is a distance-based parking sensor that simulates the parking assistance systems used in modern vehicles.